 The honest answer: not much, compared to what most people imagine writing a book requires.

-The interview extraction process typically requires 5–10 hours of your time across the full project.
+The interview extraction process usually takes 5–10 hours of your time across the full project.
 This includes:

 - 1–2 hours: positioning and structure sessions